amajid09/etch-sketch/README.md

-A browser version of a Etch-A-Sketch
+A browser version of an Etch-A-Sketch